vks/aesrng/README.md

 ## Performance

 Performance is comparable to the fastest non-crypto RNGs.
-Here is a comparison with [xoroshiro](https://github.com/vks/xoroshiro) when generating 100 MiB of random data:
+Here is a comparison with [xoroshiro](https://github.com/vks/xoroshiro) and Rand's default RNG when generating 100 MiB of random data:

 ![](violin.svg)

+Note that this is not a fair comparison, because the other RNGs are not using explicit vectorization.